LamininSolutions/mfsql-connector/source/procedures/spMFClassTableColumns.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-12-31  LC         rework logic to show column types 2020-12-10  LC         update result to improve usage of the procedure 2020-12-10  LC         add new parameters to aid trouble shooting
+2021-01-31  LC         update to allow for multi language default columns 2020-12-31  LC         rework logic to show column types 2020-12-10  LC         update result to improve usage of the procedure 2020-12-10  LC         add new parameters to aid trouble shooting